hamonk/hamonk.github.io/_posts/2026-02-11-chess_challenge.md

 ---

-## 8. Tactical Awareness: Mate-in-1 Tests
+## Tactical Awareness: Mate-in-1 Tests

-Can the model spot checkmate in one move?

-I tested the model on classic mate-in-1 positions:
+I tested the model on classic mate-in-1 positions.

+**Challenge: Can you spot the checkmate in one move?** 🤔

+The green arrow shows the model's move (spoiler: none of them are correct!).

 ![Missed Mate Position](/images/chess/missed_mate_1.png)

-Missed WQf7+*

 ![Missed Mate Position](/images/chess/missed_mate_2.png)

-Missed BQhj4+*

 ![Missed Mate Position](/images/chess/missed_mate_3.png)

-Missed WRd8+*

 ![Missed Mate Position](/images/chess/missed_mate_4.png)

-Missed BQh1+*

 **Insight**: The model missed these mate-in-1 situations.
 Training was not goal oriented so this was expected.

 ---

-## 9. Opening Repertoire Analysis
+## Opening Repertoire Analysis

 ### White's First Move (100 trials)